taosdata/TDengine/docs/en/21-tdinternal/01-arch.md

 dataDir format is as follows:

 ```
-dataDir data_path [tier_level]
+dataDir data_path [tier_level] [primary] [disable_create_new_file]
 ```

-Where data_path is the folder path of mount point and tier_level is the media storage-tier.
+Where `data_path` is the folder path of mount point, and `tier_level` is the media storage-tier.
 The higher the media storage-tier, means the older the data file.
 Multiple hard disks can be mounted at the same storage-tier, and data files on the same storage-tier are distributed on all hard disks within the tier.
 TDengine supports up to 3 tiers of storage, so tier_level values are 0, 1, and 2.
 When configuring dataDir, there must be only one mount path without specifying tier_level, which is called special mount disk (path).
 The mount path defaults to level 0 storage media and contains special file links, which cannot be removed, otherwise it will have a devastating impact on the written data.
+And `primary` means whether the mount point is the primary disk.
+Enter 0 for false or 1 for true.
+The default value is 1.
+A TDengine cluster can have only one `primary` mount point, which must be on tier 0.
+And `disable_create_new_file` means whether to prohibit the creation of new file sets on the specified mount point.
+Enter 0 for false and 1 for true.
+The default value is 0.
+Tier 0 storage must have at least one mount point with disable_create_new_file set to 0.
+Tier 1 and tier 2 storage do not have this restriction.

 Suppose there is a physical node with six mountable hard disks/mnt/disk1,/mnt/disk2, ..., /mnt/disk6, where disk1 and disk2 need to be designated as level 0 storage media, disk3 and disk4 are level 1 storage media, and disk5 and disk6 are level 2 storage media.
 Disk1 is a special mount disk, you can configure it in/etc/taos/taos.cfg as follows:

 ```
-dataDir /mnt/disk1/taos
+dataDir /mnt/disk1/taos 0 1 0
-dataDir /mnt/disk2/taos 0
+dataDir /mnt/disk2/taos 0 0 0
-dataDir /mnt/disk3/taos 1
+dataDir /mnt/disk3/taos 1 0 0
-dataDir /mnt/disk4/taos 1
+dataDir /mnt/disk4/taos 1 0 1
-dataDir /mnt/disk5/taos 2
+dataDir /mnt/disk5/taos 2 0 0
-dataDir /mnt/disk6/taos 2
+dataDir /mnt/disk6/taos 2 0 0
 ```

 Mounted disks can also be a non-local network disk, as long as the system can access it.